Xyris gracilis

 Xyris gracilis, commonly known as slender yellow-eye, is a species of flowering plant in the family Xyridaceae and is endemic to eastern Australia.
 It is a tufted herb with linear leaves with 5 to 8 flowering stems with bright yellow flowers.

 Description

 Xyris gracilis is a tufted herb with flat, linear leaves 60–29 cm long and 1–4 mm wide with a sheathing base 14–60 mm long and brown or reddish.
 There are usually 5 to 8 yellow inflorescences, each 5–8 mm on flowering stems 27–66 cm long, each inflorescence with 6 to 14 bracts arranged in 3 to 5 whorls and the flowers opening one at a time.
 The style is 5–6 mm long with branches 2–4 mm long.
 Flowering occurs in December and January.

 Taxonomy

-Xyris gracilis was first formall described in 1810 by Robert Brown in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
+Xyris gracilis was first formally described in 1810 by Robert Brown in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The specific epithet (gracilis) means "slender".

 Distribution and habitat

-Slender yellow-eye grows in mosit or swampy areas, often in heath, and is widespread on the coast and ranges of New South Wales and southern Victoria.
+Slender yellow-eye grows in moist or swampy areas, often in heath, and is widespread on the coast and ranges of New South Wales and southern Victoria.